Lakret/lakret.github.io/_drafts/2020-02-29-programming-strategies.md

 The process of programming is hard to verbalize.
 We write algorithms everyday, yet we rarely talk about algorithms for writing those algorithms.
-Things like inspiration, creativity, having a hunch, or Εύρηκα! moment, are not very predictable.
+Things like inspiration, creativity, having a hunch, or an Eureka! moment, are not very predictable.
 Still, there are approaches that you can apply to move from "The program needs to have feature X" to having the feature X running in production.
 Here, I will catalogue some of them.
 We'll also look at the challenges inherent to programming that those strategies help to overcome.

 ## REPL-driven development